What’s Cookin’? Kitchen Trends for 2023

 Kitchen design trends, not unlike fashion trends, come and go every year, and some stay longer than others.
-With the design world moving towards clean lines and minimalism, sleeker options have taken over the mainstream kitchen.
+The design world is moving largely towards an understated naturalism, though clean lines and minimalism remain popular as well.

-White kitchen cabinets will still be popular in more classic kitchens, but warm-toned wood, gray, two-toned and even blue cabinets are on the rise.
+White kitchen cabinets will still be popular in more classic kitchens, but warm-toned wood, two-toned and even playfully colored cabinets are on the rise.
 Unexpected pops of color on a kitchen island or a dramatic, custom hood standing out among upper cabinets create bold and eye-catching statements.
-Cabinetry has also been trending towards a sleeker look that maximizes space and functionality by extending upper cabinets all the way to the ceiling.
-But more and more people are ditching upper cabinets altogether and instead opting for…
+Some take the opportunity to make their cabinets an art piece of sorts by choosing uniquely dimensional cabinets or cabinets with textures like fluting or beading.
+Cabinetry has also been trending towards a look that maximizes space, organization, and functionality by extending upper cabinets all the way to the ceiling.
+But some people are ditching upper cabinets altogether and instead opting for…

 2. Open Shelving

-Backsplashes can make or break a kitchen, and the trends are headed toward color and subtle glamour.
-Some design experts say that subway tiles have been overused, while others hold them as a classic.
-Nevertheless, you can add eye-catching details with tiles in unexpected shapes, colors, patterns, and textures.
+Backsplashes can make or break a kitchen, and the trends are headed toward color and natural textures.
+Subway tiles are always a classic style, but you can add eye-catching details with tiles in unexpected shapes, colors, patterns, and textures.
 Also on the rise?
 Whole stone slabs rather than individual tiles.
 Don’t be afraid to be bold; the backsplash is where you can really add character and personal flair to the space.

 Lighting creates the mood in any room, and the kitchen is no exception.
 This is one room where you will be spending a lot of your time, so it’s important to get the lighting just right.
 Soft pendant lights are always good choices for a cozy mood, while LED recessed can and undercabinet lighting is both efficient and bright enough to let you see what you’re doing while you make (or unbox) dinner.